atul-atul/atul-atul.github.io/docs/_posts/2023-07-18-reading-googles-bigtable-paper.md

   - "technical-reading"
 ---

-Below are my notes from my reading of [the google's bigtable paper](https://github.com/papers-we-love/papers-we-love/blob/main/datastores/bigtable-a-distributed-storage-system-for-structured-data.pdf).
+Below are my notes from my reading of [Google's bigtable paper](https://github.com/papers-we-love/papers-we-love/blob/main/datastores/bigtable-a-distributed-storage-system-for-structured-data.pdf).

 Bigtable is a sparse, distributed, persistent multi-dimensional sorted map.
 The map is indexed by a row key, column key, and a timestamp; each value in the map is an uninterpreted array of bytes.